Highlights

 You’ll typically need to trim your Willow Twist around 2 to 4 times a year, depending on the shape/style you’re aiming for.

-After your Catkin display in the Spring/March each year, then you should give your Willow Twist a good cutback/trim, ready for that year’s new growth.
+- After the catkin display in March, give your Willow Twist its first cut back of the year, ready for that year’s new growth.